 “I got hit by the tail but not the tip.
 I’m good though,” James said, feebly rubbing his side and flinching at the pain.

 “Alright,” I said and then took note of the broken pieces of wood scattered on some portions of the deck.
 “Those who aren’t injured fix up the ship, those who are rest up.”

 I nodded and shut the doors of my cabin behind me.
 Stained glass decorated the slightly arched ceiling, giving the octagon shaped room a nice, vibrant touch.
 Morning sunlight streamed through the glass and highlighted the map that filled the back wall.
 It was an oil painting of the world: a plethora of islands called the Caelum Islands suspended above a field of clouds.
 There was no land below the clouds.
 The world was made of islands in the sky, and my home was Domus, the largest island.

 The job of The Raging Storm, as well as dozens of other ships, was to protect these islands from creatures like the Black Sting, and criminals.
 Every ship had a captain to command, and I was the youngest one.
 I started my training when I was eight and I learned much quicker than anyone one else.

-I finally became captain at age thirteen, and this accomplishment made my crew and I fairly renowned across the world.
-But despite that, my father was never too keen about me wanting to become a captain.
+I finally became captain at age twelve, and this accomplishment made my crew and I fairly renowned across the world.
+But despite that, my Father was never too keen about me wanting to become a captain.
 My mother once was, but she was killed when protecting Domus from an invasion years ago.

-When I told father I wanted to become captain, he was very wary about my decision, but I was constantly assuring him that and I could handle it.
-I wanted to protect my home and all the other islands, but I feared failure, which was why I hated the idea of not chasing after The Black Sting.
-But on the other hand, we had been searching for nearly a month and a short break would not have hurt.
+When I told Father I wanted to become Captain, he was very wary about my decision, but I constantly assured him that I could handle it.
+I wanted to protect my home and all the other islands, but I feared failure, which was why I hated the idea of not chasing after the Black Sting.
+But on the other hand, we had been searching for nearly a month and a short break wouldn’t hurt.